 Notre Dame Sixth Form College has developed excellent links with local and national universities.
 Students are supported with university applications during tutorials, lunch time workshops, one to one tutorials, Higher Education day and Higher Education Parents evening.
-Each year around 70% of students’ progress to higher education and 30% of students gain places with Russell Group Universities.
+Each year more than 70% of students’ progress to higher education and 30% of students gain places with Russell Group Universities.
 Notre Dame has specialist support for students considering Oxbridge and medical courses, including the Enhancing Excellence programme.

 Applications to Oxford, Cambridge, and Russell Group Universities

 The College Oxbridge and Russell Group programme, Enhancing Excellence, liaises closely with the Careers Department and tutors to identify academically able students and encourage them to consider applying to Oxford, Cambridge, or Russell Group Universities.
 Each year a range of subject specialists are involved and selected students attended residentials, conferences and weekly discussion groups to prepare them for the more rigorous tests and interviews required by these universities.

 - Book on to university taster days

 - Check GCSE and A level entry requirements in advance